-The emergency amendment authority provided in section 8 of the Act required the Commission to promulgate the guidelines, policy statements, or amendments provided for in the Act, and to make such conforming changes to the guidelines as the Commission determines necessary to achieve consistency with other guideline provisions and applicable law, not later than 90 days after the date of enactment of the Act.
-Pursuant to this emergency directive, the Commission promulgated an amendment effective November 1, 2010, that made temporary, emergency revisions to §2D1.1 (Unlawful Manufacturing, Importing, Exporting, or Trafficking (Including Possession with Intent to Commit These Offenses); Attempt or Conspiracy) and §2D2.1 (Unlawful Possession; Attempt or Conspiracy).
-Conforming changes to certain other guidelines were also promulgated on a temporary, emergency basis.
+In October 2010, to implement the emergency directive in section 8 of the Act, the Commission promulgated emergency, temporary revisions to §2D1.1 (Unlawful Manufacturing, Importing, Exporting, or Trafficking (Including Possession with Intent to Commit These Offenses); Attempt or Conspiracy) and §2D2.1 (Unlawful Possession; Attempt or Conspiracy).
+Conforming changes to certain other guidelines were also promulgated on an emergency, temporary basis.
 See USSG App.
 C, Amendment 748 (effective November 1, 2010).
+The proposed amendment re-promulgates the emergency, temporary revisions.